python-discord/bot/bot/resources/tags/bot_var.md

     print(bot.test) # This will print the text specified in new_text!
 ```

-Why are bot variables preferred over global variables?
-Because you can access those variables **anywhere** your bot instance is accessible, be that be the same or a different file.
+When setting your own custom attributes you can access those variables anywhere you have your bot instance, this becomes extra useful when your bot is split over multiple files.
+This all applies to cogs as well!

 *Be sure **not** to overwrite any existing attribute, like `cogs` or `users`.
 Name your attributes carefully!*